 — Atlanta Journal-Constitution

 2013/14 saw several European premieres, including that of his string quartet at London’s Waterloo Festival, and his concerto for piano and orchestra, along the ravines, with the Deutsche Radio Philharmonie (Shai Wosner, piano/Tito Munoz, conducting) in Germany.
 The concerto was also presented as part of the George Enescu International Festival in Romania (Timisoara and Bucharest) with pianist Matei Varga under the direction of Radu Popa.
-Pianist Garrick Ohlsson gave the world premiere of Tenebrae for solo piano as part of the Santa Fe Chamber Music Festival, and Soheil Nasseri will gave NY premieres of Tenebrae and Two Lullabies with additional performances at the International Beethoven Festival in Chicago.
-In June of 2014, a work for solo violin commissioned by the New York Philharmonic, Of Sorrow Born, premiered at the orchestra’s Biennial, and Mr. Hersch’s acclaimed monodrama, On the Threshold of Winter, received its premiere at the Brooklyn Academy of Music in New York by NUNC (Miranda Cuckson, Artistic Director), with soprano Ah Young Hong in the starring role.
+In the U.S., pianist Garrick Ohlsson gave the world premiere of Tenebrae for solo piano as part of the Santa Fe Chamber Music Festival and Of Sorrow Born: Seven Elegies, a work for solo violin commissioned by the New York Philharmonic, premiered at the orchestra’s Biennial.
+In June of 2014, Mr. Hersch’s acclaimed monodrama, On the Threshold of Winter, received its world premiere at the Brooklyn Academy of Music in New York by NUNC (Miranda Cuckson, Artistic Director), with soprano Ah Young Hong in the starring role.

-Other notable performances include Night Pieces, commissioned and premiered by the Cleveland Orchestra, and a song cycle for baritone and piano, Domicilium, premiered by Thomas Hampson and Wolfgang Rieger on San Francisco Performances (commissioned by Mr. Hampson and the ASCAP Kingsford Commissions for Art Song).
-In 2012, Mr. Hersch’s Images from a Closed Ward, commissioned by the Blair String Quartet, received premiere performances in New York, Philadelphia and Nashville.
+Notable past performances include Night Pieces, commissioned and premiered by the Cleveland Orchestra, and a song cycle for baritone and piano, Domicilium, premiered by Thomas Hampson and Wolfgang Rieger on San Francisco Performances (commissioned by Mr. Hampson and the ASCAP Kingsford Commissions for Art Song).
+In 2012, Mr. Hersch’s string quartet Images from a Closed Ward, commissioned by the Blair String Quartet, received premiere performances in New York, Philadelphia and Nashville.
 Also that year, Mr. Hersch's second piano concerto, along the ravines, commissioned by pianist Shai Wosner and the Borletti-Buitoni Trust received its premiere with the Seattle Symphony Orchestra with Mr. Wosner as soloist under the direction of Gerard Schwarz.